BFH diagonal – Optional programme for students

 When registering, please note the admission prerequisites in the module description.
 Interdisciplinary modules can often only be taken from the 3rd semester onwards.

-The following calendar weeks are reserved for enrolment: week 23/24 (for the autumn semester) or 46/47 (for the spring semester).
-If a module can no longer be counted within the 6 permissible diagonal ECTS credits, please leave a comment when enrolling in IS-Academia.
+If a module can no longer be counted within the 6 permissible diagonal ECTS credits, please leave a comment when enrolling.

 Overview of BFH diagonal